ljiang09/ljiang09.github.io/blogs/pendleton_blog.md

 <br />

 But beyond the wealth of knowledge and tools available, Pendleton's design is notable for prioritizing the human experience of being in the rooms.
-Some notable accomodations are [2]:
+Some notable accomodations that McDowell notes are:

 * Posture chairs, deemed comfortable by 9/10 people and chosen after testing 57 types of chairs
 * Sanacoustic tiles in ceilings throughout